Skip to content

 3. TinyRV1 Processor FPGA Prototype

 We will now integrate your TinyRV1 single-cycle processor into a complete embedded system, synthesize the design, and configure the FPGA so we can run machine programs on the real prototype.
+We will use the TinyRV1 processor FPGA prototype to implement a door monitoring embedded system.

 3.1.
 Integrate